n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-langchain.chattrigger/common-issues.md

 One instance where you may want to attach separate memory nodes to your Chat Trigger and the Agent is if you want to set the **Session ID** in your memory node to **Define below**.

-If you're retrieving the session ID from an expression, the same expression must work for all of the nodes attached to it.
-If the expression isn't compatible with all of the nodes that need memory, you might need to use separate memory nodes so you can customize the expression for the session ID on a per-node basis.
+If you're retrieving the session ID from an expression, the same expression must work for each of the nodes attached to it.
+If the expression isn't compatible with each of the nodes that need memory, you might need to use separate memory nodes so you can customize the expression for the session ID on a per-node basis.